The Case Book of Arne: Anime

 An anime television series adaptation was announced on November 6, 2024.
-The series is produced by Silver Link and directed by Keisuke Inoue, with Inoue and Harumurasaki handling series composition, Akiko Satō designing the characters based on Harutarō's original designs, and Yoshiaki Fujisawa composing the music.
-It is set to premiere on January 7, 2026 on Nippon TV's AnichU programming block and other networks.
-(Note: Nippon TV listed the series premiere on January 6 at 25:29, which is effectively January 7 at 1:29 a.m.
-JST.)
-The opening theme song is "Q.E.D." performed by Sou, while the ending theme song is "Ningyō no Machi" (Doll Town) performed by Watashi Kobayashi.
+It is produced by Silver Link and directed by Keisuke Inoue, with Inoue and Harumurasaki handling series composition with episode screenplays by Aya Matsui, Hitomi Ogawa and Akira Nishikubo, Akiko Satō designing the characters based on Harutarō's original designs and also serving as chief animation director, and Yoshiaki Fujisawa composing the music.
+The series aired from January 7 to March 25, 2026 on Nippon TV's AnichU programming block and other networks.
+The opening theme song is "Q.E.D.", performed by Sou, while the ending theme song is "Ningyō no Machi" (人形の街), performed by Watashi Kobayashi.
+Crunchyroll is streaming the series.
+Plus Media Networks Asia licensed the series in Southeast Asia and broadcasts it on Aniplus Asia.